dankinsoid/IdeaVimMulticursor/README.md

    - Check if IdeaVim plugin is enabled

 2. Cursors not appearing?
-   - Make sure you're in normal mode
+   - Ensure you are in normal mode
-   - Try clearing cursors with `mcd`
+   - Try clearing all cursors with `mcd`
-   - Restart IDE if issues persist
+   - If issues persist, restart your IDE
 <!-- Plugin description end -->

 ## License